quinishacockheran/Independent_Projects/Documentation/README.md

 - **Documentation:** A project-specific `README.md` or Technical SOP
 - **Artifacts:** Code (Python/SQL/Bash), datasets, or configuration logs
 - **Insights:** Visualizations or summaries of findings

-*Current Project: Establishing a multi-OS IT Lab for CompTIA A+ laboratory simulations.*